dallas-hall/learning-linux-and-bash/linux/red-hat/red-hat-rh024.md

 Block files are special files that represent real physical storage devices.
 Some files inside of `/dev` will be the storage files, you can see them with `ls -l` and look for the `b` in the first letter of the file attributes.

-`-r` is a common command option that means recursively apply the command to all objects within the starting location, and the at the end apply it to the starting location.
+`-r` or sometimes `-R` is a common command option that means recursively apply the command to all objects within the starting location, and the at the end apply it to the starting location.

 `hexdump` can be used to the view the hexadecimal representation of binary in a file, whether its a text file or a block device files like `/dev/sda`

 ## File System Hierarchy

-All files in the Linux filesystem are organised into one unified hierachy of folder and files, wtih `/` being the top of the hierarchy.
-You can think of the Linux filesystem is an inverted tree.
-The tree trunk is `/`, the branches are the folders (e.g. `/home` and the leaves are the files inside of those folders (e.g. `/root/.bash_rc`).
-Because the Linux filesystem is a single unified hierachy, all storage devices are located at or inside of `/`.
 There are a variety of folders commonly found in the Linux filesystem.
 * On Fedora, CentOS, and RHEL `/bin` and `/sbin` are symlinked to `/usr/bin/` and `/usr/sbin/` respectively.
 * `/usr` stands for Unix System Resources and it contains a number of important directories.
 You can use `whereis` to find where a command is.